Breakdown of Ergodicity and Self-Averaging in Polar Flocks with Quenched Disorder

-In this Letter, we revisit the problem and show that quenched disorder affects polar active matter in ways more complex and far-reaching than believed heretofore.
+In this Letter, we show that quenched disorder affects polar active matter in ways more complex and far-reaching than believed heretofore.
 Using simulations of the 2D Vicsek model, we find that quenched disorder breaks ergodicity and rotational invariance in the ordered phase: several dynamical attractors coexist for a given realization of disorder.
 In the disordered phase, ergodicity is recovered, but the short correlation length dynamics are organized around an underlying sample-dependent skeleton best revealed in time-averaged fields.
-The type of disorder applied influences the above properties, but it also fundamentally change the structure of the phase diagram, self-averaging, and the nature of the ordered phase: A random coupling- (or noise-) strength landscape does not alter the phase diagram nor the self-averaging long-range ordered phase.
-Random scatterers, on the other hand, deeply modify the layout of the phase diagram, and the Toner-Tu liquid is replaced by a non-ergodic and non self-averaging phase, in which 3 types of fluctuations compete (dynamical/thermal, sample-to-sample, but also between attractors existing for a given sample), a numerically and theoretically challenging situation which prevents us from elucidating asymptotic nature of this phase.
+The type of disorder applied does not influence the above properties, but it can fundamentally change the structure of the phase diagram, self-averaging, and the nature of the ordered phase: A random coupling- (or noise-) strength landscape does not alter the phase diagram and yields a self-averaging long-range ordered phase, albeit different from the Toner-Tu liquid of the pure case.
+Random scatterers, on the other hand, deeply modify the layout of the phase diagram, and leaves non-ergodic and non self-averaging ordered regimes where 3 types of fluctuations compete (dynamical/thermal, sample-to-sample, but also between attractors existing for a given sample), a numerically challenging situation that prevents us from elucidating the asymptotic nature of this phase.

-We study extensions of the standard discrete-time Vicsek model with angular noise \cite{vicsek1995novel,chate2008collective,solon2015phase}.
-Particles $i=1,...,N$ with position ${\bf r}_i$ move at constant speed $v_0$ and align their velocities with that of current neighbors.
+We consider extensions of the standard Vicsek model (VM) with angular noise \cite{vicsek1995novel,chate2008collective,solon2015phase}.
+Like in the VM, particles $i=1,...,N$ with position ${\bf r}_i$ and orientation ${\bf e}_i$ move at discrete timesteps with constant speed $v_0$: ${\bf r}_i^{t+1} = {\bf r}_i^t + v_0 {\bf e}_i^{t+1}$.
+They locally align their velocities with neighbors, but they evolve on a static disordered landscape that influences their motion.
+Here we present results obtained with two types of such quenched spatial disorder hereafter called random couplings (RC) and random scatterers (RS).
 We use square domains of linear size $L$ with periodic boundary conditions, divided into unit boxes in which quenched disorder variables are defined.
-Governing equations read:
+Orientations are governed by one of the following equations: